Operational noise - Mount Ousley interchange

 Transport for NSW follows detailed procedures that provide a consistent process across NSW for the assessment of traffic noise impacts.

-Transport for NSW understands noise can be a disruption to local communities during the construction and operation of major road projects.
+We understand noise can be a disruption to local communities during the construction and operation of major road projects.

 Transport for NSW is building an interchange on the M1 Princes Motorway at the base of Mount Ousley.
 The interchange will replace the existing intersection of the Princes Motorway and Mount Ousley Road, bringing greater connectivity, safety and efficiency to those travelling through the gateway to Wollongong.